-The analysis grows more complex with balloon payments, interest only, home equity lines, or adjustable rate mortgages, as both the potential investment returns and the future interest rates are mostly unknown.
-It is especially important in these cases to consider your whole financial picture before making changes to your mortgage payment plan.
+The analysis gets more complex with balloon payments, interest only loans, home equity lines, or adjustable rate mortgages, as both the potential investment returns and the future interest rates are mostly unknown.
+It’s always important to consider your whole financial picture before making changes to your mortgage payment plan.

-For example, if you have a home equity line of credit (HELOC) with 2 years left on the interest only period and a high variable rate, it may be worthwhile to begin principal payments early if you’re very confident you’ll remain in the home for many years to come.
-However, if you plan to move before the principal payments even begin, why prepay?
+For example, assume you have a home equity line of credit (HELOC) with 2 years left on the interest only period and a high variable rate.
+It may be worthwhile to start principal payments early if you’re confident you’ll stay in the home for a while.
+But if you plan to move before the principal payments start, why prepay?

 - Will you stay in the house long enough to live mortgage-free?

 - Would you rather have the flexibility of keeping the cash in a liquid investment in case you need it?

 - What’s the goal?
 If you’re thinking about putting a lump sum towards paying down – but not paying off – your mortgage, it won’t change your monthly payment.